jmdeldin/box/README.md

     --private-key=~/.vagrant.d/insecure_private_key \
     -u vagrant \
     --sudo \
-    all -m shell -a 'do-release-upgrade -d'
+    all -m shell -a ping

 To execute specific tagged tasks from the "playbook":